learn-co-students/pfwtfp-greed-lab-dan-reeve-s-module-1-gap/README.md

 Run `learn` as you work through your logic to see your progress.
 When you've passed all tests, you should have a fully working game, able to handle the various decisions involved in the game.

+**Note:** Since you'll be dealing with loops and conditionals, tests will automatically time out after 5 seconds if stuck in an infinite loop while testing your solution.

 ## Rules of Greed